 Several departments and colleges offer scholarships upon review of the application.

-This is an adjusted, merit-based tuition rate for high-achieving nonresident applicants.
+This is a renewable award for high-achieving nonresident applicants.
 To be eligible, applicants are required to be U.S. citizens or permanent residents who do not qualify for in-state tuition.
 Students’ grade point average, standardized test scores, and major selection are taken into consideration.